For Loan Participants

 Q. Does the Ira Group make loans?

-No, we just broker loan participations between loan participants and syndicating lenders that are looking for more participants.
+No, we just broker bridge loan participations between bridge loan participants and syndicating bridge lenders that are looking for more participants.

 Q. Will the loan participants in The Ira Group database be accredited investors?